jrenton/vuex-talk/README.md

 So how does it work, exactly?

-Vuex, in its simplest, bare bones version, is just a way of managing a javascript object (your application state).
+Vuex, in its simplest, bare bones version, is just a way of managing a javascript object (or "state management").
 Many people are aware of the MVC pattern where you have your View, Controller, and your Model.
 I like to think of Vuex as something similar to MVC, where you have 3 layers of concern that starts with your View: The view doesn't really care where the data comes from.
 This is where `actions` come in.
 A view simply calls actions, which are in charge of orchistrating data, whether it comes from an API, websocket, a file, etc. It knows where the data comes from, and then how to store it (not permanently, just to use in the Vue application).
 The process of storing the data happens via mutations.
 An action calls a mutation with an optional payload, and then the mutation is what updates (or mutates) the Vuex state.

 [Demo a simple working app with Vuex]

-Hopefully you now understand what Vuex is, its benefits, and when to use it.
-However, even in large-scale applications that use Vuex, there are times when it simply is not necessary (and perhaps even preferred) to use Vuex's state.
-After all, components have their own local state.
-There are many ways to use/share data, which include:
+Hopefully you now understand what Vuex is and the motivations for using it.
+However, even in large-scale applications that are currently using Vuex, there are times when it simply is not necessary to use Vuex's state.
+After all, components all have their own local state.
+There are several ways to use/share data, which include:

-- Vuex (or just think of it as a global object)
+- Vuex (or any centralized state)
 - Props / Events (parent-child communication)
 - Local data (data that only one component uses)
 - Event bus (global app communication)

-I believe each have their own use cases, so how can we determine which strategy fits into what scenario?
-Let's take an example:
+I believe each have their own use cases, so let's begin with an example:

 ```html
 <form @submit.prevent="saveName">